animal-tree/Writing-stuff/Stuff75-Landing-Page-Template.md

 Check it out [here](https://github.com/AGI-init/UnifiedML) and [here](https://github.com/Cave-Dwellers-Tree-People/minihydra), and maybe [here](https://github.com/AGI-init/tributaries) and [here](https://github.com/AGI-init/UnifiedML-legacy), and maybe [here](https://github.com/AGI-init/XRDs) and [here](https://github.com/slerman12/Detective-Sam), ***with more to come***.

 **If this seems evil**, which it totally is, it's because "pure-AGI" (A.K.A.
-Skynet) is perhaps overkill for all of humanity's needs.
+Skynet) is perhaps overkill as the singular solution for all of humanity's problems, like splitting an atom in order to power a solar battery.
 We've (un-)subtly acronym'd AGI as "A General Intelligence".
-Artificial/Robot-General-Intelligence is motivating to programmers like me who have to do the work, because it's cool.
+Artificial/Robot-General-Intelligence is a good motivating objective to programmers like me who have to do the work, because it's cool and has potential good implications, used wisely.

 # Principles